Plugindustry/WheelCore/README-EN.md

 Minecraft.
 Moreover, no server mods needed to work.

 ## Under Development (Almost finished) :D

 ## Usage

 Simply download the plugin from (Not downloadable yet) and put it into the plugins/ folder.
 You may change the language in config if needed.

 ## Development Progress

-* Inventory GUI interface (More widgets will be added in further development)
+* Inventory GUI interface from [InventoryGui by Phoenix616](https://github.com/Phoenix616/InventoryGui)
 * Multi-block structure support √
 * World generation √
 * Custom recipes √